mjrgh/Pinscape_Controller/README.md

 model on their site, but they're actually shipping the new version.
 If you install the Pinscape software on the new board, it will **appear** to install successfully, but the Config Tool and other software on the PC won't be able to connect to it, presumably due to some as-yet unknown change they made to the US hardware on the board.

+Please consider the new [Pinscape Pico](https://github.com/mjrgh/PinscapePico/) as an alternative.
+That's a new generation of the Pinscape software designed from the ground up for the Raspberry Pi Pico.

 ---